-Abraham Baldwin Agricultural College is based solidly on the assumption that learning is a continuous process, and it carries out its purpose through the following programs:
+Abraham Baldwin Agricultural College believes that learning is a continuous process, and it carries out this purpose through offerings in the following programs:

 - 1. College Transfer Programs.
-The College offers academic programs designed to prepare students for transfer to senior colleges and universities without loss of credit. - 2.
+The college offers academic programs designed to prepare students for transfer to senior colleges and universities without loss of credit. - 2.
 Career Programs.
-The College offers a wide variety of career-technological programs for those preparing for employment immediately following graduation and for those currently employed who need to retain or upgrade their skills.
-The College also maintains a commitment to provide for these students a substantial base in general education, believing that the College has an obligation to provide more than skills training. - 3.
+The college offers a wide variety of career-technological programs for those preparing for employment immediately following graduation and for those currently employed who need to retrain or upgrade their skills.
+Believing that the institution has an obligation to provide more than skills training, the college also provides for these students a substantial base in general education. - 3.
 Developmental Programs.
-Recognizing academic deficiencies of many potentially successful students, the College offers a program of developmental courses in English, mathematics, reading, and study skills.
-These courses are designed for students needing to strengthen their academic foundations before entering college-level programs of study.
+Recognizing the academic deficiencies of many potentially successful students, the college offers a program of developmental courses in English, mathematics, reading, and study skills.
+These courses are designed for students who need to strengthen their academic foundations before entering college-level programs of study.

 4. Continuing Education Programs.
-To meet the demands of citizens for specialized and general education, the College operates a program for continuing education through short courses, seminars, workshops, and evening courses.
-The College has long been a leader in continuing education and possesses unusual opportunities for community service through its connections with the Rural Development Center and the Georgia Coastal Plain Experiment Station.
+To meet the demands of citizens for specialized and general education, the college operates a program for continuing education through short courses, seminars, workshops, exhibits, residencies, camps, evening courses, and the Arts Experiment Station.